-Alongside the SFDR, the European Union adopted the Taxonomy Regulation, to apply from 1 January 2022.51 The Taxonomy Regulation puts forward a common set of technical screening criteria to test and measure to what extent an economic activity qualifies as environmentally sustainable.
+Alongside the SFDR, the European Union adopted the EU Taxonomy Regulation, which will apply from 1 January 2022.
+65 The Taxonomy Regulation puts forward a common set of technical screening criteria to test and measure to what extent an economic activity qualifies as environmentally sustainable.
 It applies where financial market participants make available products that promote specific environmental characteristics or products that have sustainable investment as an objective.
-The Taxonomy Regulation (and associated technical screening criteria) initially focused on climate change issues, with the Taxonomy Regulation applying from 1 January 2022 in respect of the two climate change objectives, and on 1 January 2024 for the other environmental objectives.52
+The Taxonomy Regulation (and associated technical screening criteria) initially focused on climate change issues, with the Taxonomy Regulation applying from 1 January 2022 in respect of the two climate change objectives, and on 1 January 2024 for the other environmental objectives.
+66